samueldevel/ifood-backend-menu-test/README.md

 ##  Requirements

-* Restaurant is a entity that contains menus.
+* Restaurant is a entity that contains one or more Menus.
 * Chain is an entity that contains Restaurants.
-* Chain can contain menus.
+* Chain can contain Menus or not.
 * Restaurant can be associated to a Chain or not.
-* Restaurant associated to a Chain inherits its menu, but can override any item.
+* Restaurant associated to a Chain inherits its Menu, but can override any item.
 * You don't need to model the entire Restaurant/Chain entity.
 Only the ids and their relation are enough.
 * Menu is basically composed by 4 entities: Item, Item Group, Option and Option Group